 As a result, the activity rate has remained particularly low, especially among women and, even more, ethnic communities.
-The employment rate has basically stagnated at an extremely low level, over 30%, varying according to the education level and ethnical origin.
+The employment rate has basically stagnated at an extremely low level, around 35%, varying according to the education level and ethnical origin.